DATAMATH CALCULATOR MUSEUM

 by TI in September 17, 1971.
 Read the original press release here

-The LE-80 still uses an analogue battery meter to give you the remaining operation time of the rechargeable battery pack.
+The LE-80 still uses an analogue battery meter to give you an idea about the remaining operation time of the rechargeable battery pack.

-Later LE-80 models added either the square-root function (LE-80R) or a memory (LE-80M). the LE-82 fits into this line and added a percentage key.
+Later LE-80 variations added either the square-root function (LE-80R) or a memory (LE-80M).
+The LE-82 fits into this line, too and added a percentage key to the basic functions.

 In 1974 Canon introduced with the LD-80 their first pocket calculator with the green VF-Display (Vacuum Fluorescent) and stopped the LE-series.